idaholab/moose/modules/heat_transfer/doc/content/source/kernels/JouleHeatingSource.md

 ## Example Input File Syntax

-An example of how to use `JouleHeatingSource` can be found in the heat conduction module test `transient_jouleheating.i`.
+An example of how to use `JouleHeatingSource` can be found in the heat transfer module test `transient_jouleheating.i`.

 !listing modules/heat_transfer/test/tests/joule_heating/transient_jouleheating.i block=Kernels/HeatSrc